Big Three (Oakland Athletics): "Big Three" era

-Aftermath and Breakup
+Aftermath and breakup

-After the 2004 season, A's general manager Billy Beane traded Tim Hudson to the Atlanta Braves and traded Mark Mulder to the St. Louis Cardinals, breaking up the Big Three.
-Hudson spent nine seasons with the Braves before playing his final two seasons for the San Francisco Giants, with whom he would win the 2014 World Series.
-Mulder spent four seasons with the Cardinals, after which he was released after suffering from rotator cuff and other shoulder problems during his tenure with the Cardinals.
+After the 2004 season, A's general manager Billy Beane traded Tim Hudson to the Atlanta Braves and Mark Mulder to the St. Louis Cardinals, breaking up the Big Three.
+Hudson spent nine seasons with the Braves, then his final two seasons for the San Francisco Giants, winning the 2014 World Series with the latter.
+Mulder spent four seasons with the Cardinals, after which he was released after suffering from rotator cuff and other shoulder problems during his tenure there.
+Those injuries prevented Mulder from appearing in the Cardinals' 2006 postseason run, culminating in the team's World Series championship.
 After remaining unsigned for a year and a half, he would announce his retirement on June 15, 2010, by saying "I guess I have retired."

 Barry Zito spent two more seasons with the A's after they traded Hudson and Mulder.
 In the 2006 season, Zito finished with a 16–10 record, 3.83 ERA, and 151 strikeouts to help lead the A's to an AL West title.
 Zito had a strong outing for the A's in Game 1 of the ALDS as he only gave up one run in eight innings to lead the A's to a 3–2 win over the Minnesota Twins in Game 1.
-The A's ended up winning the next two games to sweep the Twins and advance to the 2006 ALCS for the first time since 1992, also winning their first postseason series since 1990.
+The A's ended up winning the next two games to sweep the Twins and advance to the 2006 ALCS for the first time since 1992, thereby winning a postseason series for the first time since they took the 1990 American League Championship Series.
 Zito took the mound for Game 1 of the ALCS against the Detroit Tigers but gave up five runs in 3.2 innings as the A's fell to the Tigers 5–1.
-The A's ended up losing the next three games and were swept by the Tigers in the ALCS.
+The A's ended up losing the next three games, swept in four straight by the Tigers in the ALCS.